Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

         return 4
 ```

-- PlayerXState and PlayerOState - those are integer variables that represent the game board for each of the players.
+- PlayerXState and PlayerOState - those are integer variables that represent the state of the game board for each of the players.
 The state representation was described in more details in the previous section.
 - PlayerXAddress and PlayerOAddress - those variables represent the addresses for each of the players.
 They are initialized when the start game action is performed.
 - PlayerTurnAddress - this variable represents the address of the player who needs to place the next mark on the board.
 The game always starts with the PlayerXAddress and the PlayerTurnAddress is changed on every game action because the players place marks interchangeably.
 - FundsEscrowAddress - this variable represents the escrow address who is responsible for holding the funds submitted by the players.
 This address is initialized on the start game action as well.